chennakeshavadasa/Battery-Management-System-Using-BQ76925/Custom_Website/README.md

-This has to be yet tested, this is version1, it needs debugging and upgrade
+ This is version 1,This has to be tested it needs debugging and upgrade